oncodash/ontoweaver/README.md

 This is useful to *reconciliate* two sources of data using two different references for the identifiers of the same object.
-The translate transformer helps you translating one of the identifier to the other reference, so that the resulting graph only uses one reference, and there is no duplicated information at the end.
+The translate transformer helps you translate one of the identifiers to the other reference, so that the resulting graph only uses one reference, and there is no duplicated information at the end.